By Thea Babington-Stitt published

-In the middle of summer, you’ll want to spend every moment possible outside, while in the autumn sometimes nothing can be better than cozying up around a fire with friends to enjoy the crisp air.
+In the middle of summer, you’ll want to spend every moment possible outside.
+Whereas in the autumn, sometimes nothing can be better than cozying up around a fire with friends to enjoy the crisp air.
 There are ways to make a garden party work for (nearly!) any time of year or space available.

-So, from intimate moments to family extravaganzas, we’ve curated our favorite garden party ideas for you.
-Grab a drink, gather around the firepit and check out our top tips...
+So, from intimate moments to family extravaganzas, we’ve curated our favorite garden ideas for every type of party.

-Throw a garden party in any style you desire, but one of the most special things about taking things outside is the joy of eating alfresco.
+Throw a garden party in any style you desire, but one of the most special things about taking things outside is the joy of alfresco dining.

 Take a traditional dinner party and move the fun outdoors.
-Menu-wise, why not choose something that could be cooked on the fire or in the oven, depending on how the mood takes you.
-Plus, it’s a lovely, family-style way of entertaining.
+Menu-wise, why not choose summer recipes that can be cooked on the fire or in the oven, depending on how the mood takes you.
+Plus, this outdoor dining idea is a lovely, family-style way of entertaining.

 For decorating your table outside, complement the season with your color choices.
-Dress with simple linens, terracottas and recycled glassware for an earthy, eco-moment.
-If you had kids running around, swap in hardy melamine platters and plastic glassware that look like the real deal.
+Dress the table with simple linens, terracottas and recycled glassware for an earthy, eco-moment.
+If you have kids running around, swap in hardy melamine platters and plastic glassware that look like the real deal.

-We love keeping things relaxed, with layers of cushions and blankets and linens.
+We love keeping things relaxed, with layers of cushions, blankets and linens, shown in the garden picnic idea above.
 Sue Jones, Creative Director of OKA suggests to, ‘treat your garden as an extension of your home and choose a colour palette for textiles and tableware to create a welcoming aesthetic.’

-Stringing up warm festoon lights to switch on when the light fades adds a lovely touch, as are tealights in bright glass holders dotted all around the backyard, although remember to keep them away from foliage and not placed directly on the grass.
+Although remember to keep them away from foliage and don't place them directly on the grass.
 Additionally, if you have a large garden, you could have several different stations for drinks and nibbles.

 Demarcating zones is a great way to add intrigue and intimacy to a garden party.

-If designing your garden you have entertaining in mind, then consider using flowers and shrubs to define various sections.
-Planting beds can add a sense of privacy to smaller seating areas; add in some herb pots here, too, for a natural way to scent a cozy area.
+If, when designing your garden, you have entertaining in mind, then consider using flowers and shrubs to define various sections.
+Planting beds can add a sense of privacy to smaller seating areas.
+Add in some herb pots here, too, for a natural way to scent a cozy area.

 Alternatively, invest in a tent or marquee for an opulent feel.
 This is an especially lovely idea at a birthday, to create a focal point for gathering.